Artists' Top Five: Marc Dombrosky

 Marc Dombrosky's practice spans teaching, curatorial projects, and installations utilizing gathered objects and embroidery on found papers.
 Taken together, these platforms investigate the shared nature of regional identity and systems of communication.
 He is currently Chair of the Department of Visual & Performing Arts and Gallery Director at Southwestern Michigan College (Dowagiac, MI), where he organizes courses, exhibitions, lectures, workshops, and film series that engage transdisciplinary and collaborative spaces in higher education; promoting exchanges between programs and departments in the visual arts, agriculture, writing, library services, advanced technologies, and STEM-based programs.

 His works have been shown at Portland Art Museum; Tacoma Art Musuem; Cranbrook Art Museum; Bellevue Arts Museum; Museum of Northwest Art; Whatcom Museum (Bellingham); Clark County Government Center (Las Vegas); Gregg Museum of Art and Design (Raleigh).
-His work is represented by Platform Gallery in Seattle and he is a frequent contributor for the blog Settlers & Nomads.
+His work is represented by Platform Gallery in Seattle and he is a frequent contributor for Settlers + Nomads.
 Marc Dombrosky lived in Las Vegas from 2009-2013.

 Artists' Top Five is an ongoing series sharing short lists of artists' favorite things to do or see in Las Vegas.
 In some cases, these lists become more nostalgic or idiosyncratic musings about a city we call home.